 I became an aromatherapist in 2005 after completing my diploma in Aromatherapy and Essential Oil Science with Neal’s Yard Remedies in Covent Garden, London.
 I studied the chemical profiles of over 70 essential oils, including their use in anatomy and physiology.

 I blog about other things too, so here’s a useful index to find it all.

-I live with my gorgeous boyfriend, John, who is very understanding about “all those insects you always think about”.
-John documented my favourite beekeeping adventure in Iceland!
+I live with my gorgeous husband John Maund, five goldfish, a colony of mason bees, and lots of garden birds.
+John is very understanding about “all those insects you always think about”.
+He documented my favourite beekeeping adventure in Iceland.

-Why do I blog about bees?
-Because I want mine and John’s beautiful nieces, nephews and cousins to still enjoy seeing the first bumble bee pop out of a daffodil in spring and to run through wild flower meadows buzzing with life in summer.
+Why do I care about bees?
+Because I want mine and John’s wonderful nieces and nephews to enjoy seeing the first bumble bee pop out of a daffodil in spring, to find solitary bees nesting in their gardens, and to experience wildflower meadows buzzing with honeybees and other pollinators all summer long.